 Some people insist that grace is not enough in order to be saved.
-We are saved by both law and grace, some claim.
+We are saved by both law and grace, some would claim.
 Is this true?
+It’s always good to open our Bibles, do some background check, find out the various contexts in a particular passage, to get a better understanding of an issue.
 Let’s find out:

 Not Law and Grace

-In a similar situation in Colossae, some of the Colossian Christians felt that Christ was insufficient for salvation.
-They insisted that some additional things needed to be done.
+In a similar situation but in a different place in Colossae, some of the Colossian Christians felt that Christ was insufficient for salvation.
+They insisted that some additional requirements were needed to be done aside from Christ.
 But Paul argued that: “Since you died with Christ to the basic principles of this world, why, as though you still belonged to it, do you submit to its rules: “Do not handle!
 Do not taste!
 Do not touch!”?”
 (Colossians 2:20-21 )

 Paul explained that the Colossian Christians were already complete in Christ—they had “fullness in Chist.”
 There was no need for other supplements to attain salvation.
 “For God was pleased to have all his fullness dwell in him” (Colossians 1:19 ).